 + Another key factor is hygiene: if you’re running multiple sessions in a day, you might want to consider some wipes to keep the devices clean (it can get quite sweaty!).

 + Overheating: augmented and virtual reality require significant hardware resources.
 You need a mid to high-range PC to run VR.
 This means that, if you’re testing mobile experiences, they will be a strain on your devices; they will overheat a lot and they might shut down to preserve the integrity of the hardware.

-Sickness: one of the key things virtual reality user research can help with is simulation sickness.
++ Sickness: one of the key things virtual reality user research can help with is simulation sickness.
 This is caused by a series of factors ranging from frame rate, sudden acceleration, duration of the session, standing versus seated experience to the age of the participant, accuracy of the tracking, etc. Currently, this is being measured with a questionnaire (Simulation Sickness Questionnaire).